ibemedominic/consentmanagement/README.md

 ## 🗄️ Configuration Files

--   `.gitignore` is what we use to **not** push certain files or folders to GitHub.
-This starts with our dependencies and production bundles being ignored.
-Feel free to add any file that contains sensitive information away from GitHub using this.
-A common addition would be a `.env` file, for example, that contains our 3rd Party API Keys.
+-   `.gitignore` - This is used to **not** push certain files or folders to GitHub.
+This starts with the dependencies and production bundles being ignored.

--   `package-lock.json` is automatically generated whenever you run a command that modifies `node_modules` or `package.json`.
+-   `package-lock.json` - This is automatically generated whenever you run a command that modifies `node_modules` or `package.json`.
 	It describes the exact modification that was made, such that subsequent installs are able to generate identical modifications, regardless of intermediate dependency updates.

--   `package.json` it's the basic "metadata" relevant to the project and it is used for managing the project's dependencies, scripts, version and a whole lot more.
+-   `package.json`- The basic "metadata" relevant to the project and is used for managing the project's dependencies, scripts, version and a whole lot more.

--   `README.md` the markdown file that displays here in GitHub that you're reading right now.
+-   `README.md` -The markdown file that displays here in GitHub that you're reading right now.

 -   `tsconfig.client.json` the TypeScript rules our TSC compiler will follow and allow when building the React app.
 	This was not completed as it wasnt necessary as earlier thought.

 -   `tsconfig.server.json` the same as above, basically, except for our server code.
-We tell it to include the types for `node` and `express` so it can help us write the basics of our server with improved intellisense support and less manual strong typing.
-Basically it makes our TSC "infer" some of the basic server types for us automatically.

 -   `webpack.config.js` the rules, loaders, and plugins our entire build process follows.

 &nbsp;

 &nbsp;